Interface

 The reality of Interface.

-A BIT ABOUT ME, I GUESS: I WORK AS a conceptual engineer for Utopian Fabrications (Un)Limited, designing accommodation nodules for the lower orbit colonies, and have a nice office floating over Hokkaido.
+A BIT ABOUT ME, I GUESS: I work as a conceptual engineer for Utopian Fabrications (Un)Limited, designing accommodation nodules for the lower orbit colonies, and have a nice office floating over Hokkaido.
 The pay's as good as can be expected these days but the work can get boring, except during Tuesday afternoon groupmind that is, when everyone to harness the collective ingenuity of UFU's 9000 employees everyone connects their brains to the central computer and interacts their ideas for increased productivity, dream marketing - sort of like a staff conference in cyberspace.
 Actually even this can get boring but afterwards, to repair brain cells possibly damaged by think-tank, smart drinks are served on the rainforest terrace and everyone gets the rest of the afternoon off.

 <<I had the greatest VR last night>> I confessed to the boys during the recovery. <<I was piloting the space cruiser Yamato, transporting rare metals to the galatic rim.
 We were attacked by Romulans somewhere near the walls of Orion, and my ship was struck by a torpedo.
 The Yamato's hull was pierced, and I was sucked into space.
 I was floating there in the darkness, gasping and waiting to die, when... you should have seen her! the most beautiful girl I have ever seen came drifting past me.
 We embraced.
 It was so realistic, almost better than the real thing...
 I didn't want to come back.>>